cloudquery/cloudquery/website/pages/docs/glossary/what-is-cnapp.md

 A CNAPP (Cloud-Native Application Protection Platform) is a cybersecurity solution that provides protection for cloud-native applications.
 In recent days and with the growing adoption of cloud, more applications are designed as cloud-native applications that run on cloud infrastructure and often have complex architectures that can be difficult to secure.
 A CNAPP solution detects and responds to various security threats such as vulnerabilities in containers and microservices, attacks on application programming interfaces (APIs), the underlying cloud infrastructure, and data breaches.

-In this blog, we will talk about CNAPPs, and how to build your own CNAPP on top of an infrastructure data lake.

 # Overview

 Cloud-Native Application Protection Platforms are cybersecurity solutions that provides protection for cloud-native applications.
 In recent days and with the growing adoption of cloud, more applications are designed as cloud-native applications that run on cloud infrastructure and often have complex architectures that can be difficult to secure.
 A CNAPP solution detects and responds to various security threats such as vulnerabilities in containers and microservices, attacks on application programming interfaces (APIs), the underlying cloud infrastructure, and data breaches.